epidemic-nets/demo/index.md

 <img src="images/graph.png" alt="illustration" class="inline"/>

 ### Simulation process
-Once the graph (cf. social connections) is fixed, to initiate the spread of disease we randomly infect a given number of nodes (e.g. 2 people import the disease, or the disease originate in 1 person).
+Once the graph (cf. social connections) is fixed, to initiate the spread of disease we randomly infect a given number of nodes (e.g. 2 people import the disease, or the disease originates in a single person).
 Afterwards, the infection spreads according to the following dynamics:

-(a) at each simulation step (corresponding to days, or other discrete time-step) each infected node infects each of its neighbors with a predefined probability beta (this shows how strongly the disease spreads).
+(a) at each simulation step (corresponding to days, or other discrete time-step) each infected node infects each of its neighbors with a predefined probability beta (this shows how quickly the disease transmits from a person to person).

 (b) in the same step after completing (a), each infected node becomes recovered with a given probability gamma.